Mumps

 What is mumps?

-Mumps is a viral infection that affects the salivary glands near the ears.
+Mumps is a viral infection caused by the mumps virus.

 How is mumps spread?

-Mumps is spread through respiratory droplets and close contact with an infected person.
+Mumps is spread through respiratory droplets, such as saliva, mucus, and close contact with an infected person.

 What are the symptoms of mumps?

-Symptoms include swelling of the parotid glands, fever, headache, and fatigue.
+Symptoms of mumps include swelling of the parotid glands, fever, headache, muscle aches, tiredness, and loss of appetite.

 Is mumps contagious?

-Yes, mumps is highly contagious before and after symptoms appear.
+Yes, mumps is highly contagious before and after the onset of symptoms.

 Can mumps be prevented?